fedegratti/e_billing/README.md

 ##Instalation:

-Just like any rails app ;)

-Clone this repo, open a terminal on the repo's folder and run the following commands:
+Clone this repo, open a terminal, go to the repo's folder and run the following commands:

 1: Install all the gems we need.
  `bundle install`